4d/docs/docs/ViewPro/method-list.md

 This command inserts some rows in the *tableName* table, NOT in the sheet.
 The total number of rows of the sheet is not impacted by the command.
 Data present below the table (if any) are automatically moved down according to the number of added rows.

-If the *tableName* table is bound to a collection, the command inserts new, empty element(s) in the collection.
-If *tableName* does not exist, nothing happens.
+If the *tableName* table is bound to a [data context](#vp-set-data-context), the command inserts new, empty element(s) in the collection.

+If *tableName* does not exist or if there is not enough space in the sheet, nothing happens.

 #### Example

-To insert one row in the "dataContext" table before the 2nd row:
+To insert one row in the "dataTable" table before the 2nd row:

 ```4d
-VP INSERT TABLE ROWS("ViewProArea"; "dataContext"; 2)
+VP INSERT TABLE ROWS("ViewProArea"; "dataTable"; 2)
 ```

 #### See also